COPPER MINE IN NAMIBIA

 The Kombat Mine is one of the most significant copper mines in Namibia.
-It originally commenced mining in 1962 and operated until 2008, producing 12.46 million tonnes of ore grading 2.6% Cu over this period.
+Mining operations originally commenced in 1962, producing until 2008, and with total output reaching 12.46 million tonnes of ore grading 2.6 percent copper on average.

-Kombat lies on the Northern Carbonate Platform of the Damara Orogen.
-The Platform consists of a thick sequence of Otavi Group carbonates deposited upon Nosib and Basement rocks during the late Proterozoic to early Phanerozoic periods (500-550 Million years ago).
+The Kombat Mine is located in the Otavi Mountainland on the Northern Platform Margin of the Damara Orogenic Belt.
+The Platform consists of a thick sequence of Otavi Group carbonates deposited upon Nosib and Basement rocks, during the late Proterozoic to early Phanerozoic periods (500-550 Million years ago).

-Generally, alteration precedes ore deposition with de-colourizing of dolostone from outward movement of argillaceous and carbonaceous inclusions, followed by bleaching and final calcitization and Mn alteration.
-Two hundred to 300 metre wide zones of calcitization flank ore lenses, generally with a fine to medium-grained, saccaroidal texture.
-Silicification is not as prominent as calcitization, but contributes locally to mineralization (as noted in core).
+Generally, alteration precedes ore deposition with de-colourizing of dolostone from the outward movement of argillaceous and carbonaceous inclusions, followed by bleaching and final calcitization and Mn alteration.
+Two hundred to 300 metre wide zones of calcitization flank ore lenses.
+Normally, with a fine to medium-grained, saccaroidal texture.
+Silicification is not as prominent as calcitization but contributes locally to mineralization (as noted in core).
 Fe-Mn is often associated with intense calcitization in areas proximal to ore and may also contribute to mineralization.

 The country rock above the orebodies is sheared and fractured into “roll structures”.
 A relation between the orebodies and the feldspathic sandstone of the Kombat Formation is also indicated.
 In addition, the ore lenses abut against the contact and hang like pendants beneath the flexures as depicted in the figure above.